 The Bible makes it clear that the performance of miracles is not an evidence that God is the source for their supernatural works.
 The greatest miracle in God’s eye is the transformed life by His grace.
-Those who profess to be prophets are to be tested by their lives “You will know them by their fruits.
+Those who profess to be prophets are to be tested by their lives.
+Jesus says, “You will know them by their fruits.
 Do men gather grapes from thorn bushes or figs from thistles?”
-(Matt.
-7:16), and not by their professed miracles.
+(Matthew 7:16), and not by their professed miracles.

 To the sinners, Jesus will say at the judgment day “depart from Me, you who practice lawlessness.”
 The workers of iniquity are “lawless” because they have refused to obey the law of the kingdom of heaven (Exodus 20:3-17)—and “sin is the transgression of the law” (1 John 3:4).
-These have been preaching in His name but they are being obedient to His law.
+These false preachers have been preaching in His name but they have been disobedient to His law.

 Check out our Bible Answers page for more information on a variety of topics.